 In terms of software, you’ll need a working installation of Go (version 1.15), a text editor and a web browser.

 We’ll also use Curl in a few places throughout the book to inspect the responses that our application sends.
 Curl should be pre-installed on most Macs, and Linux/Unix users should find in their package repositories as

 curl.
 Windows users can download it from here.

 Throughout this book code blocks are shown with a silver background like below.
 If the code is particularly long, parts that aren’t relevant may be replaced with an ellipsis.
 To make it easy to follow along, most code blocks also have a title bar at the top indicating the name of the file that we’re working on.

-Terminal (command line) instructions are show with a black background and start with a dollar symbol.
+Terminal (command line) instructions are shown with a black background and start with a dollar symbol.
 These commands should work on any Unix-based operating system, including Mac OSX and Linux.
-Sample output is shown in silver beneath the command.
+Sample output is shown in silver beneath the command, like so: